Friday, January 27, 2017

 Produced by Roger and Julie Corman and directed by G.J.
 Echternkamp, DEATH RACE 2050 brings in Oculus Rift-stlyle headset and projection technology to the TV-viewers at home and a grim and very plausible future in which 95% of the population are unemployed but don't care because their headset goggle things make their surroundings BLACK MIRROR bright (an artificiality that perfectly fits the film's copious use of green screen) Everyone lives in a state of besotted numbness, seeing their ugly elderly roommates as gorgeous models, waking up only to clamor for blood at the big race.
 Malcolm McDowell is the fey president, a cross between Donald Trump (hair jokes), and a straight Elton John (he's dressed all super-glam but sits at his office flanked by broads feeding him grapes ala Malcolm's two biggest hits: CALIGULA and CLOCKWORK ORANGE ).

-He's the big name star here, of course, but his performance is kind of broad and too familiar to past crazy monomaniacal dictators he's played (and, brother, he's played his share).
+He's the big name star here, of course, but his performance is kind of broad and too similar to past crazy monomaniacal dictators he's played (and, brother, he's played his share).
 Not that he's bad, at all.
 He's Malcolm.
 But the rest of the cast, holy shit!
 They're in all the way, all ten nails dug deep for the long haul.

-Evoking great Corman slap-dash jobs of the past, like his underrated CREATURE FROM THE HAUNTED SEA, DEATH RACE 2050 deserves a spot in the pantheon of genius low-budget green-screen hipster sci-fi genre pastiches ala JOHN DIES AT THE END, BOUNTY KILLER, and IRON SKY.
+Evoking great Corman slap-dash jobs of the past, like his underrated CREATURE FROM THE HAUNTED SEA, and GAS-S-S-ss, DEATH RACE 2050 deserves a spot in the pantheon of genius low-budget green-screen hipster sci-fi genre pastiches ala JOHN DIES AT THE END, BOUNTY KILLER, and IRON SKY.
 Don't even try to question why this kind of crunch car smash surreal green screen zip feels more real than most of Hollywood's gritty dramas.
 That's just 'the future' talking and you're already in it.
 I bet even now there's a difference between how you see yourself in your mind's eye (and the mirror with good lighting), and how deranged you look in a selfie.
-Don't listen to that selfie, son or daughter.
+Don't listen to that selfie, son or daughter!
 Know that you look like everyone else in the rooms of your nearest beginner AA group, not some spectacular bleary-eyed butterfly.
-Just floor it on through the illusions, jump that uncanny valley and fear no hard landing future, left or right of the dial.
+Just floor it on through the illusions, jump that uncanny valley, and fear no hard landing future, left or right of the dial.
 Even if the next crunch you hear is your own hard candy cracking, thou wert only ever pixels.

 2 comments: